Geometry and analysis of contact instantons and entanglement of Legendrian links I: Deformation-cobordism analysis of parameterized moduli space

-Therefore $df \equiv 0$ and so $f$ must be a constant function.
-This in turn implies $w^*\lambda = 0$.
-Combining this with $d^\pi w= 0$, we again conclude $w$ must be constant.
-This finishes the proof. \end{proof}
+\begin{rem} Similarly as in \cite[Proposition 1.4]{abbas}, \cite[Propostition 3.4]{oh-wang:CR-map1}, we can prove that for the case with $g(\Sigma)\geq 1$, $w$ is either a constant or the locus of its image is either a closed Reeb chord or a finite union of Reeb chords of $R$ contained in a single leaf.
+Since this is not used in the present paper, we do not elaborate its proof referring the similar result for the closed string case to ibid. \end{rem}

-Postponing derivation of the full index formula for the linearization operator $D\Upsilon(w)$ of the equation \eqref{eq:K=0} till \cite{oh:perturbed-contacton-bdy-I}, we just prove the following proposition.
-(See \cite[Section10-11]{oh:contacton} for the linearization and the full index formula for the closed string case.)
+Postponing derivation of the full index formula for the linearization operator $D\Upsilon(w)$ of the equation \eqref{eq:K=0} till elsewhere, we just prove the following proposition.
+(See \cite[Section10-11]{oh:contacton} for the linearization and the full index formula for the closed string case, and \cite{oh-yso:index} for the open string case.)

 \begin{prop} Let $w_p: (D^2,\del D^2) \to (M,R)$ be the constant map valued at $p \in R \subset M$ regarded as a constant solution to \eqref{eq:K=0}.
 Consider the map

 and its linearization operator

 Then we have